Black dorcopsis

 The black dorcopsis or black forest wallaby (Dorcopsis atrata) is a species of marsupial in the family Macropodidae.
-It is endemic to an island at the eastern end of New Guinea where its natural habitat is subtropical or tropical dry forests.
+It is endemic to Goodenough Island at the eastern end of New Guinea where its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss and hunting, its population is declining and the IUCN lists it as being "Critically endangered".
+It was discovered in 1953 during The Fourth Archbold Expedition to New Guinea.

 Description

 The black dorcopsis has black upper parts and dark brown underparts.
 It has a long muzzle, a naked snout, small rounded ears and a tail which lacks hair on its hind half.
-Its fore limbs are robust but its hind limbs and feet are relatively small.
+Its fore limbs are robust, but its hind limbs and feet are relatively small.
+Many of them have white 'sox' on one or both of their front paws, and a white tail tip, which contrast strongly with the black body fur.
 Adults reach a length of between 29 and 39 in with a tail of 11 to 16 in and weigh around 2 kg.

 Biology

 The black dorcopsis is believed to be mainly nocturnal but may move around during the day in dense forest.
-It feeds on shoots, leaves, grasses, fruit and roots which it gathers with its mouth and manipulates with its fore paws.
+It feeds on shoots, leaves, grasses, fruit, roots and possibly the occasional insect, which it gathers with its mouth and manipulates with its fore paws.
 A young black dorcopsis develops in its mother's pouch.
 There are four nipples in the pouch despite the fact that there is normally only a single juvenile developing there at any one time.